Connector

 END

-To execute the above stored procedure, the following would be used
+To execute the above stored procedure, it will be as follows.

 for